lelandjansen/ScaleBook/README.md

 } // End of generateScale
 ```

-### Determine note, scale, or key signature
+### Determine note, scale, and key signature
-Using the concepts of relative scales and the Circle_of_Fifths, one can determine the starting note, scale type, or key signature of a particular scale scale given the other two pieces of information.
+Using the concepts of relative scales and the *Circle of Fifths*, one can determine the starting note, scale type, or key signature of a particular scale scale given the other two pieces of information.

 #### modeConversion array
 The modeConversion array details the number of semitones by which a note must be lowered to arrive at its relative major.